MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/upgrade-to-Teams-on-prem-overview.md

 - Microsoft Teams
 ---

-# Upgrade from Skype for Business to Teams -- for large organizations
+# Upgrade from Skype for Business to Teams &mdash; for large organizations

 ## Overview

 When upgrading from Skype for Business to Teams, some organizations require a progressive rollout that is planned and managed by their IT departments.
 This article is primarily targeted to IT administrators in large, on-premises organizations, but it might also apply to some Skype for Business Online organizations.

-> [!NOTE]
+>[!NOTE]
-> This article uses the terms Skype for Business Online, Skype for Business on-premises, and Skype for Business.
+>This article uses the terms Skype for Business Online, Skype for Business on-premises, and Skype for Business.
 The latter term refers to both online and on-premises versions.

 A user that has been migrated to Teams no longer uses a Skype for Business client except to join a meeting hosted in Skype for Business.
 All incoming chats and calls land in the user’s Teams client, regardless of whether the sender uses Teams or Skype for Business.
 Any new meetings organized by the migrated user will be scheduled as Teams meetings.
 If the user attempts to use the Skype for Business client, initiation of chats and calls is blocked<sup>1</sup>.
 However, the user can (and must) still use the Skype for Business client to join meetings they are invited to.